706f6c6c7578/oc/README_example_messages.txt

 ## A message to the Usenet Group alt.test

-data.txt contains the mailer data.
+data.txt contains the mailer data:

 To: mail2news@dizum.com
 Subject: Test